 How to Install Nik Collection

 Start by purchasing or downloading the free 30-day trial from the Nik Collection website.
 Note that you are not limited in any way when using the trial version.
-It is the full version and you have access to all the tools right away.
+It is the full version, and you can access all the tools immediately.

 I strongly recommend taking advantage of the free trial if you haven’t used the software before.
 It’s a great way to get a better insight into how the tools work and if it is something you’ll find beneficial for your post-processing workflow.